prab786/DualContextGCN/README.md

 ## Acknowledgments

-We have adopted the project structure and Training code from: https://github.com/jiayingwu19/SheepDog/tree/main
+We have adopted the project structure and Training code and data from: https://github.com/jiayingwu19/SheepDog/tree/main